 The Council of the Eurythmy Association of Great Britain and Ireland consists of members of the Association who volunteer to serve on the council for a 3-year period.
-Members of the Council get nominated and elected at the AGM and after three years they can choose to stand for reelection or stand down.
+Members of the Council get nominated and elected at the AGM and the two longest serving members stand down by rotation.
 The council has no permanent physical base and meet when necessary and as suits everyone.
 Please see the NEWS section for future council meetings.
 If you are a member you can find the minutes from the council meetings in the Members’ Area.

 I graduated from the Botton Ringwood (Camphill) Eurythmy school in 1994.
 I have spent all my adult life, before and after graduating, living and working with children and adults with special needs mostly in Camphill Communities in Germany, England and Scotland.
 My main activity was eurythmy therapy and regular weekly eurythmy performances for the community.
 After 39 years I left Camphill in 2019 and moved to one of the highest villages in Scotland in the Lowther Hills.
 Here I enjoy a very different experience of Community.